justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 relient, on another party.
 If that party fails to act properly, your project breaks (or at least your build.)
 Good engineers recognize this, and carefully consider the technical qualities of their dependencies .
-Is this good and secure code?
+Is this robust and secure code?
 Does it support platforms XYZ?
 Is it actively developed?
 But what is often overlooking is that software dependency is also a social relationship.
 At then end of the day you are trusting people to be there for you.
 Consider what could happen if any of the following events occured to a  project you rely on:
 - no longer paying for servers
-- being unavailble due to a health or family emergency
+- being unavailable due to a health or family emergency
 - change in business priorities or budget.
 - being locked out of a Github account
 - not following version conventions